A Good Coach and Financial Bean Balls

 The 80's got a brake check.

 I had been at my first real job at Kraft Foods for six months.
 This is when I started a 401k retirement account.
 If anything, we benefitted from Black Monday, and the two year recovery.
-We had no account balance to lose, and began our buying journey at a 35 percent discount.
+We had no account balance to lose, and began our investing journey with a 35 percent discount.

 Investopedia article about Black Monday...